gunannan1/DistributedSystem/README.md

 {"command":"AUTHENTICATE","serverId":"serverId01","secret":"abc","host":"localhost","port":8002}
 ```

-- Broadcast 2 "fake" activities (**!!! within 5 seconds !!!**) by pasting below 2 string **separately(one by one)** into telnet session to simulate disordered message.
+- Broadcast 2 "fake" activities (**<u>!!! within 10 seconds !!!</u>**) by pasting below 2 string **separately(one by one)** into telnet session to simulate disordered message.

-*You can ignore the message telnet receive.
+*You can ignore the message telnet session receives.
 All of them are used by real server to sync data.*

-> timeBack field is a back door used for this kind of testing.
-If that field exists in an ActivityBroadcast message, then set the `sendTime` of this activity to `currentTimeInMillis() - timeBack`
+>

-Message 1: a "fake" message that send 1 second ago
+Message 1: a "fake" message that was sent 0 second ago

 ```json
 {"id":0,"activity":{"message_num":2,"authenticated_user":"user2"},"isDelivered":false,"command":"ACTIVITY_BROADCAST","timeBack":0}
 ```

-Message 2: a "fake" message that send 5 second ago, which is early than preious one.
+Message 2: a "fake" message that was sent 10 seconds ago, which is early than preious one.

 ```json
 {"id":0,"activity":{"message_num":1,"authenticated_user":"user2"},"isDelivered":false,"command":"ACTIVITY_BROADCAST","timeBack":10000}